Salt polygons and porous media convection: Buoyancy-driven convection as a mechanism for pattern formation

+As discussed, explanations for the formation of salt polygons have so far focused on mechanical effects.
+Crust growth is implied in these cases, but the salt source feeding this growth is not modeled explicitly.
+In other contexts there is a well-developed literature regarding buoyancy-driven convection in porous media, including salt lakes~\cite{WOODING1997b,WOODING2007,LASSER2021}, sabkhas~\cite{STEVENS2009,VANDAM2009}, carbon sequestration applications~\cite{NEUFELD2010,FU2013,SLIM2014} and thermally-driven cases~\cite{WOODING1960a,HEWITT2014,Paoli2022}; the model we develop here builds on a recent study of the linear stability and approach to a statistically steady state of convection in a dry salt lake \cite{LASSER2021}.
+However, the effects of such flows on a salt crust have not yet been explored.
+Here, we will examine the implications of convection in the soil beneath a salt crust and its predictions for the emergence of salt polygons.

+We consider a coupling of surface salt patterns to subsurface flows, as visualized in Fig.~\ref{fig:fig2}.
+Briefly, surface evaporation will leave the near-surface groundwater enriched in salt, and heavier than the fluid beneath it.
+This can lead to precipitation of salt at the surface as well as convection in the soil, with narrow, regularly spaced downwellings of high salinity \cite{LASSER2021}.
+We will show that convection should result in a higher salt flux into the surface above the downwellings, where salinity gradients in the groundwater are weaker.
+We argue that this preferential precipitation of salt templates the growth of ridges at the locations of the downwellings.
+At upwelling plumes the larger salinity gradients strengthen the diffusive transport away from the surface, rather than advective transport towards it, and crust growth is slower.

-The salt polygons at Owens Lake (Fig.~1\textbf{B}) have a typical pattern in a well-studied and controlled landscape; their summary also introduces our modelling assumptions and main field site.
-This dry, terminal saline lake has an aquifer that extends from the near-surface to $>$150$\,$m depth \cite{GULER2004}.
-The groundwater carries dissolved salts \cite{RYU2006,GILL2002}, which collect in an evaporite pan of about 300 km$^2$ \cite{GULER2004,GILL1996}.
-Efforts to control dust emission from the lake-bed involve shallow flooding \cite{GROENEVELD2013}, vegetation \cite{LANCASTER1997}, gravel cover and crust growth \cite{GROENEVELD2010}.
-As shown in the online supplementary movie S1, after a flooding event the soil is saturated with water, which evaporates leaving behind salts that crystallize into a continuous crust, covered by a network of ridges.
+Our main field site, Owens Lake (Fig.~1(b)), has a typical crust pattern in a well-studied and controlled landscape, and can introduce our modeling assumptions.
+This dry, terminal saline lake has an aquifer extending from the near-surface to over 150$\,$m depth \cite{GULER2004}.
+The groundwater carries dissolved salts \cite{TYLER1997,RYU2006,GILL2002}, which collect in an evaporite pan of about 300 km$^2$ \cite{GULER2004,GILL1996} and which are particularly concentrated in the fluid within a meter or so of the surface \cite{TYLER1997,lasser2020surface}. {Average annual groundwater evaporation rates of $E = 0.4 \pm 0.1 $ mm/day have been measured in areas with active salt crusts~\cite{TYLER1997}.
+The near-surface soil is a silt to fine sand with high porosity of $\varphi = 0.7$~\cite{TYLER1997}.
+A tortuosity-corrected diffusion constant, \mbox{$D=1.00\pm 0.24 \times10^{-9}\,$m$^2$\,s$^{-1}$} is representative of the mix of dissolved salts present at the site (mainly NaCl and Na$_2$SO$_4$).} Efforts to control dust emission from the lake involve shallow flooding \cite{GROENEVELD2013}, vegetation \cite{LANCASTER1997}, gravel cover and encouraging crust growth \cite{GROENEVELD2010}.
+As shown in supplemental movie S1, after a shallow-flooding event the soil is saturated with water, which evaporates and leaves behind salts that crystallize into a continuous crust, covered by a network of slowly growing ridges. {Given the high quality of the observational record at Owens Lake, and in order to make quantitative predictions relevant to the remediation of this important site, we will use representative values from it throughout this section.}